tact-lang/pitaya/docs/SPECIFICATION.md

 - `online` (default): standard Docker networking; outbound internet allowed.
 - `offline`: containers MUST run with `--network none`.
 Strategies MUST NOT request `offline` unless explicitly configured by the user/environment.
-- `proxy`: outbound traffic routed via proxy; pass `HTTP_PROXY/HTTPS_PROXY/NO_PROXY` into the container environment via plugin/runner config without ever logging credentials.
-Precedence: CLI flags override environment, which override config.
+- `proxy`: outbound traffic routed via a configured proxy; credentials MUST never be logged.
+Configuration precedence: CLI flags override environment, which override config.

 Failure classification for offline runs: if a task runs with `offline` and fails due to blocked egress, classify as `error_type="network"`, set `network_egress="offline"` in the payload, and include `egress=offline` in the human message for clarity.